SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 ## Talks and Travel {#talks}
 - I will be presenting our work on [Composable Fault-Tolerance](https://arxiv.org/abs/2508.08246) at Foxconn Research.
-- I will be presenting a poster on [Extractors: Scalable Quantum Computers of the Future](files/QMIT_Poster.pdf) at the [MIT Quantum Initiative Launch Event](https://web.cvent.com/event/3947809f-be65-4020-8457-4276a031fc85/summary).
+- I presented a poster on [Extractors: Scalable Quantum Computers of the Future](files/QMIT_Poster.pdf) at the [MIT Quantum Initiative Launch Event](https://web.cvent.com/event/3947809f-be65-4020-8457-4276a031fc85/summary).
 - I gave an invited talk on [Challenges in Scalable Quantum Error Correction](files/Challenges_in_Scalable_QEC.pdf) at the Mathematics of Computation and Algorithms Workshop hosted by IBM Cambridge.
 - I presented our work on [Extractors: QLDPC Architecture for Efficient Pauli-Based Computation](https://arxiv.org/abs/2503.10390) ([Slides](files/Extractors.pdf)) at Yale's YQI and QEC 2025.
 Here are a few [photos](/travel#Yale) taken at Yale, whose [rare book library](https://beinecke.library.yale.edu/) holds a signed copy of Newton's *Philosophiæ Naturalis Principia Mathematica*.
 - I presented our work on [Improved QLDPC Surgery: Logical Measurements and Bridging Codes](https://arxiv.org/abs/2407.18393) at the [Fault-Tolerant Quantum Technologies Workshop](https://www.benasque.org/2024ftqt/) at Benasque, Spain.
 Here are a few [photos](/travel#Benasque) of the mountain town of Benasque.